hissp.munger module#

 Any spaces in the Unicode names are replaced with an x and any hyphens are replaced with an h.
 (Unicode names are in all caps and these substitutions are lower-case.)

-Ordinals are given in base 10.
+Ordinals are given in a hexadecimal format like 0XF00.

 hissp.munger.munge(s: str) str[source]#